Brittle hair: How to limit breakages?

 Bad news for those who straighten their hair every day: straighteners are the number one hair mistake because they damage the hair.
 And for good reason: repeated use weakens the hair shaft, causing it to dry out and break.
 If you can’t do without them, then use them no more than twice a week, at temperatures between 120°C and 190°C. Be sure to use a heat-protective treatment.
 And try to go over each section only once.

-And when using a hair dryer, make sure to keep it at least 20 cm away from your head.
+And when using a hair dryer, be sure to keep it at least 20 cm away from your head.
 This will protect your scalp and hair from the heat.
 If possible, set it to the lowest temperature setting for optimal hair protection.